Board Of Directors

 After receiving such an enormous response in the veterans community and beyond to his music, Jason created the non-profit, Warrior Songs.
 The mission of Warrior Songs is to provide a forum for the veteran’s voice to be heard through music.
 Established songwriters collaborate with the veterans and turn the words of their poetry, prose, and journals into song.
 As he works to build his non-profit, Jason continues to travel the country playing for veterans and veteran healers.

 Jason has a Bachelor of Science in Religious Studies from The University of Wisconsin Oshkosh and a Masters of Arts in Religious Studies from Cardinal Stritch.
 Jason served 10 years in the military as a General Construction Equipment Operator or 62-J. He served in both The Wisconsin Army National Guard and The Army Reserve.
-Jason served in Iraq 03-04 with Charlie Company of the 724th Combat Engineer.
+Jason served in Iraq 03-04 with Charlie Company of the 724th Combat Engineers.

 M.S.
 Educational Psychology (Ret)